New lawsuit seeks to block Empire State Building IPO

 Empire State Realty would have two classes of stock, with the Malkins primarily getting Class B shares that carry 50 votes per share.

-”The Malkin defendants availed themselves of every opportunity to benefit from the proposed transaction at the direct expense“ of the smaller investors,” the complaint said.
+”The Malkin defendants availed themselves of every opportunity to benefit form the proposed transaction at the direct expense“ of the smaller investors,” the complaint said.

 In the proposed transaction, the Malkins have also allocated themselves more than $328 million in “excess” management fees, according to the lawsuit.